buildtheui/DropMyFile/README.md

 # DropMyFile

-Share files from and to the device running DropMyFile using mobile or desktop devices
+Share files from and to the device running DropMyFile using mobile or desktop devices over LAN network.

 ## Why?